scraggo/scraggo.github.io/content/blog/other/multimodal-learning-unleashing-human-memory/index.md

 Time:

 - We also tend to remember momentous times in our lives.
-This is a picture of my nephew who was born in 2005.
-(He looks way different now)
+(In the talk is a picture of my nephew who was born in 2005.)

 Spaces (the birth of the memory palace technique)